 This post may contain compensated links.
 Find out more info in our DISCLAIMER.

 From the well-known to the ones that don’t make it in the guidebooks, the Amalfi Coast towns offer something for everyone.
-Although most visitors tend to stick to the lager, better-known towns (hello Positano, Sorrento and Amalfi), there are 13 Amalfi Coast towns to explore.
+Although most visitors tend to stick to the larger, better-known towns (hello Positano, Sorrento and Amalfi), there are 13 Amalfi Coast towns to explore.
 Let’s get to know them.

-Amalfi if the largest and the most historic of all Amalfi Coast towns.
+Amalfi is the largest and the most historic of all Amalfi Coast towns.
 This one powerful Maritime Republic had a monopoly on trade with the Far East.
 Its glory was eventually cut short by the conquering Normans and plundering Pisans during the 12th century.

 HereHere you’ll also find the iconic 10th century Duomo di Amalfi, also known as the Cattedrale di Sant’Andrea.
 The church is a blend of Arab-Norman, Gothic, Renaissance and Baroque elements.
 If you don’t want to climb up the steps leading to the church, you can grab a table at one of the restaurants in the square below and enjoy the view.